JoshRGW/Player-Similarity-Valuation/README.md

 ## How to Use

-1. **Player Similarity Model**: Run `K Means Model for Player Similarity.py` to cluster football players based on their performance attributes.
+1. **Player Similarity Model**: Run `K Means Model for Player Similarity.py` or use the notebook `K Means Model for Player Similarity.ipynb` to cluster football players based on their performance attributes.
    - Input: Player statistics dataset (e.g., from FM).
    - Output: Clusters of similar players.

-2. **Player Valuation Model**: Run `Random Forest Regressor For Valuation.py` to estimate player market values.
+2. **Player Valuation Model**: Run `Random Forest Regressor For Valuation.py` or use the notebook `Random Forest Regressor For Valuation.ipynb` to estimate player market values.
    - Input: Player data (age, contract, wage, etc.).
    - Output: Predicted market value for each player.